 For the three months ended June 25, 2022, there was one customer that individually accounted for 10% or more of total revenue, which represented 96% of the Company's total revenue.
 For the three months ended June 26, 2021, there were two customers that individually accounted for 10% or more of total revenue, which in the aggregate represented 97% of the Company's total revenue.
-For the three months ended June 26, 2021, there were two customers that individually accounted for 10% or more of total revenue, which in the aggregate represented 97% of the Company's total revenue.
-For the three months ended June 26, 2021, there were two customers that individually accounted for 10% or more of total revenue, which in the aggregate represented 93% of the Company's total revenue.
+For the three months ended June 26, 2021, these two customers individually accounted for 74% and 23% of the Company's total revenue.
+For the nine months ended June 25, 2022, there was one customer that individually accounted for 10% or more of total revenue, which in the aggregate represented 94% of the Company's total revenue.
 For the nine months ended June 26, 2021, there were two customers that individually accounted for 10% or more of total revenue, which in the aggregate represented 94% of the Company's total revenue.
-For the nine months ended June 26, 2021, there were two customers that accounted for 10% or more of total revenue, which in the aggregate represented 94% of the Company's total revenue.
-For the nine months ended June 26, 2021, these two customers individually accounted for 70% or more of total revenue.
-At June 25, 2022, there were three customers that accounted for 94% of the Company's accounts receivable balance, and four customers that accounted for 100% of the Company's accounts receivable balance.
-At September 25, 2021, individually these three customers accounted for approximately 39%, 29%, and 26% of the Company's accounts receivable balance.
-At September 25, 2021, individually these three customers accounted for approximately 39%, 29%, and 26% of the date of the date of business transacted with these customers may lead to a material impact on the Company's negative accounts receivable balance.
-The concentration in the volume of business transacted with these customers are of any specific event or circumstance which would result in a material a
+For the nine months ended June 26, 2021, these two customers individually accounted for 73% and 21% of the Company's total revenue.
+At June 25, 2022, there were three customers that accounted for 94% of the Company's accounts receivable balance, and four customers that accounted for 100% of the Company's accounts receivable balance at September 25, 2021.
+At June 25, 2022, individually these three customers accounted for approximately 39%, 29%, and 26% of the Company's accounts receivable balance.
+At September 25, 2021, individually these four customers accounted for approximately 97%, 1%, 1%, and 1% of the Company's accounts receivable balance.
+The concentration in the volume of business transacted with these customers may lead to a material impact on the Company's results from operations if a total or partial loss of the business relationship were to occur.
+As of the date of the issuance of these financial statements, the Company is not aware of any specific event or circumstance which would result in a material adverse impact to its results of operations or liquidity and financial condition.